 A TensorFlow server runs on a Cloud TPU server.
 When the server receives a computational graph from the TensorFlow client, the server performs the following actions:

-- partitions the graph into portions that can run on a Cloud TPU and those that must run on a CPU.
+- Partition the graph into portions that can run on a Cloud TPU and those that must run on a CPU

-- generates XLA operations corresponding to the sub-graph that is to run on Cloud TPU.
+- Generate XLA operations corresponding to the sub-graph that is to run on Cloud TPU

 XLA is a just-in-time compiler that takes as input High Level Optimizer (HLO) operations that are produced by the TensorFlow server.
 XLA generates binary code to be run on Cloud TPU, including orchestration of data from on-chip memory to hardware execution units and inter-chip communication.
 The generated binary is loaded onto Cloud TPU using PCIe connectivity between the Cloud TPU server and the Cloud TPU and is then launched for execution.